Spiral Antidepressant Withdrawal Field Guide

 Principle 2: Shared Decision-Making and Recursive Time

-Recursive time also means revisiting earlier coping strategies or increasing support at later stages if needed.
-Each cycle is an opportunity to deepen coping skills and understanding.
-Find more guidance on adaptive tapering approaches at Flourish OS.
+Recursive time also means that earlier coping strategies or increased support can be revisited at any stage if needed.
+Each cycle provides an opportunity to deepen your coping skills and understanding, fostering resilience.

 Principle 3: Ecological Narrative